BjarkeHautop/bayesSSM/README.md

 designed bayesSSM with ease of use in mind.
 It was developed as a procrastination task during my Master’s thesis about Particle MCMC, since I was implementing everything from scratch anyway.
-Everything is written in R, so performance is not the best, but it is easy to use.
+Everything is written in R, so performance is not the best.

 ## Installation